advious/SolarSight/README.md

 - Renewable energy is critical for reducing global carbon footprint
   + ~70% of global electricity from fossil fuels
-  + Damaging our environment and health
+  + Fossil fuel consumption must be reversed
-  + Fossil-fuel resources are limited too
+    + Damaging to the environment and public health
-  + Fossil-fuel consumption must be reversed
+    + Fossil fuels are limited in quantity and are running out